MaNel-ken/Monitoring_System/README.md

 ## Customization

 ### Add New Services
 To add additional services or exporters, modify the `docker-compose.yml` file.

 ### Update Alert Rules
-Customize alert rules in Prometheus by editing the `alertrules.yml` configuration file located in the `prometheus` directory.
+Customize Prometheus alert rules by editing the `alertrules.yml` configuration file located in the `prometheus` directory.

+### Add alert Receivers
+Customize additional alert receivers in Alertmanager by editing the `alertmanager.yml` file located in the `alertmanager` directory.

 ### Add Grafana Dashboards
-To add a new Grafana dashboard, place the JSON file in the `monitoring-system-compose/grafana/dashboards/` directory.
+To permanently add a new Grafana dashboard, place the corresponding JSON file in the monitoring-system-compose/grafana/dashboards/ directory.
+Alternatively, you can import a dashboard temporarily (until the service reboots) through the Grafana UI.